 We aren’t much better at diagnosing ourselves, either.
 A different study that involved 546 cisgender women showed self-diagnoses of BV were correct only 56% of the time.
 Even more interestingly, 69% of those who thought they had a yeast infection actually had something else.

 One reason why diagnosis can be tricky is because many vaginal conditions have similar symptoms.
-Abnormal vaginal discharge can be a sign of a yeast infection, but it can also be a symptom of a host of other conditions such as bacterial vaginosis, cytolytic vaginosis, and more.
+Abnormal vaginal discharge and vaginal itching are common yeast infection symptoms, but they can also be a sign of a host of other conditions such as BV, cytolytic vaginosis (CV), and some sexually transmitted infections (STIs).
 A test is necessary in order to know what bacteria or yeast may be present, which might not be an option if you’re being treated over the phone or getting medications via an online form.

 2. You’re taking the wrong medication